Ticket sales: The least understood side of the Olympics

 Overall, Japan will spend about $20 billion to prepare for the games, and about 70 percent is public money.

-Suzuki said the 7.8 million ticket number could change with stadiums and arenas still be configured for seating.
+Suzuki said the 7.8 million ticket number could change with stadiums and arenas still being configured for seating.

 “We still lack information about the physical structure and layout of some of the venues,” Suzuki said.
 “This is the same with past games.”